 Step 8.
 Obtain an EIN

-In New York, like in other states, nonprofits are required to obtain an EIN, or Employer Identification Number.
+In New York, like in other states, nonprofits are required to obtain an EIN, or Employer Identification Number from the internal revenue service.
 An EIN is like your organization's social security number.
 It's used for tax purposes, including opening bank accounts, hiring employees, and applying for tax-exempt status.

 Step 9.
 Draft bylaws

-Next, you’ll need to call a meeting with your board to draft bylaws that align with your mission and comply with New York nonprofit laws.
+Next, you'll need to call a meeting with your board to draft bylaws that align with your mission and comply with NY nonprofit laws.

 Bylaws are the rules and procedures that govern how your nonprofit operates.
 They outline the structure of your organization, the responsibilities of the board and officers, how meetings will be conducted, and how decisions will be made.